flexera-public/rsc/README.md

 ### Client Creation

-Each API client package defines an `Api` struct that represents the API client.
+Each API client package defines an `API` struct that represents the API client.
 Clients are created using one of three factory methods: `New`, `NewRL10` or `FromCommandLine`.
 The latter is used by the top level `main` package to create clients from the values provided on the command